DataAccess2020/Capstone_Marazzini/README.md

 # Capstone_Marazzini
 The following project aims at analyzing the sentiment of the articles published by the forign press about the victory of Giorgia Meloni at the Italian Election.
-The objective is to see how the foreing press depicts Fratelli Di Italia and its leader, formulating the hypothesis that the sentiment will be negative.
+The goal is to see how the foreing press depicts Fratelli Di Italia and its leader, formulating the hypothesis that the sentiment will be negative.

 ## Tasks
 To accomplish this, here a list of the task needed: